 • Collateral.
 The sales materials that close: decks, one-pagers, case studies, leave-behinds.

-Here’s what the market actually charges right now.
+Here’s what the market actually charges.
 Every number below is a published or confirmed price, with no invented figures.

 A new category has grown up fast: AI-powered services that do the production work for you.
 They’re often the cheapest headline number, but read the fine print on scope and commitment.